subhashchandrabose-k/Melanoma_Detection/README.md

 # Melanoma Detection
-> Given a set of images, here is a CNN based model which can accurately detect the Melanoma Cancer.
+> This is a CNN based model which can accurately detect the Melanoma Cancer using the given set of images

 ## Table of Contents